z-mojomoji/sourcerer-app/README.md

 * More than 1000 libraries usage detection with per-line statistics
 * Visual repsentation of your developing experience
 * *Finally!* Summary of all repositories you've contributed too
-* Discover interesting fun facts about yourself
+* Discover interesting facts about yourself
 * News that is relevant to your code

 Creating your profile is just the first step for us at Sourcerer.
 Some of the things on our roadmap include: